 Approximately 97% of the CO2 emissions generated by the entire supply chain of the Group are attributed to emissions from sources other than the Company (Scope 3), making reducing Scope 3 emissions a key challenge.
 Reducing Scope 3 emissions requires our efforts and collaboration with our suppliers, logistics operators, other companies, and industry organizations.
 Therefore, we will further enhance our CO2 reduction initiatives in collaboration with all relevant parties. |

-Approximately 80%*3 of the Group’s Scope 3 CO2 emissions are accounted for by Category 1, “Purchased goods and services” (*3 excluding Category 11, “Use of products sold,” which corresponds to indirect emissions).
-Therefore, we believe that our suppliers’ cooperation is essential for reducing CO2 emissions throughout the supply chain.
+Approximately 80%*3 of our Group's Scope 3 CO2 emissions are attributed to Category 1: “Purchased goods and services.”
+Therefore, we believe the cooperation of our suppliers is essential to reducing CO2 emissions across the entire supply chain.

-Moving forward, we will replace secondary data with the primary data provided by our suppliers and collaborate to implement CO2 reduction measures that align with actual conditions to achieve carbon neutrality across the entire supply chain.
+Moving forward, we will proceed with the internal replacement process using the primary data received from our suppliers.
+We will then collaboratively implement CO2 reduction measures aligned with actual conditions, aiming for carbon neutrality across the entire supply chain.

 We are advancing the development of sustainable raw materials in collaboration with other companies, contributing to the reduction of CO2 emissions across the entire supply chain.